James Jett: 1993–1995

-James Jett signed with the Los Angeles Raiders as an undrafted free agent following the 1993 NFL Draft.
+James Jett signed with the Los Angeles Raiders as an undrafted free agent following the 1993 NFL draft.

-During his rookie season, Jett lead the NFL with over 23 yards per reception and also recorded 771 yards on 33 receptions for 3 touchdowns.
+During his rookie season, Jett led the NFL with over 23 yards per reception and also recorded 771 yards on 33 receptions for 3 touchdowns.
 Jett averaged 48.2 yards per game his debut season, played in all 16 games but only starting one.

 In the 1994 season, Jett played in all 16 games, only starting one, again.
 However, he only recorded 15 receptions for 253 yards (16.9 yards per reception).
 In 1995, Jett played in all the games on the season but did not start any contests.
 He finished the season with 13 receptions for 179 yards and a touchdown.

 1996–1998

 In 1996, Jett finally started all 16 games on the year.
 At age 26, he recorded 43 receptions for 601 yards and 4 touchdowns.
 Jett won the NFL Fastest Man Competition following the season.

 The following season, he was second among NFL receivers with a personal-best 12 touchdowns in 1997.
 Jett finished with a career-high 46 receptions for 804 yards.
 Jett was a finalist in the NFL Fastest Man Competition after winning the competition the previous season.

 In the 1998 season, Jett recorded a career-high 882 yards on 45 receptions for 6 touchdowns.
 He also tallied a career-high 55 yards per game in his final season of starting all 16 games.